List of Call the Midwife characters: Alec Jesmond

+Lady Browne

 Lady Browne is Chummy's upper-class, snobby mother.
-She formerly lived in Madeira before she separated from Chummy's father.
-When she moved to Poplar she was diagnosed with TB and Cancer.
-In Series 1 she was featured in the series finale before Chummy and Peter's wedding.
-She moved to Poplar in 1959 and was diagnosed with TB and cancer by Dr Turner.
+She lived in Madeira.
+In Series 1, she was featured in the series finale before Chummy and Peter's wedding.
+She moved to Poplar in 1959, after separating from Chummy's father, and was diagnosed with cancer by Dr Turner.
 She died peacefully in Chummy and Peter's bed in the Series 3 finale.